2019-2020 Dance Season Class Descriptions

 2. Combo classes (preschool through 6 years old) will need to have their tap shoes on each week when entering class.
 Please put your ballet shoes in a dance bag that they will bring in with them.
 Put your child’s name in the shoes and on the bag.
 The teachers will help dancers change shoes in the middle of the class.

-3. There is a changing room with cubbies available for all our female dancers.
+3. There are 2 multi-stall restrooms for our female dancers, should you need to change.
 Males; please use the men’s restroom across from the front office.

 What to Expect Your First Week